phetsims/qa/documentation/qa-book.md

 3. If the developer wants you to test previous issues, then test those first.
 4. Perform the below tests.

-#### Keyboard Navigation Test
+#### Keyboard Navigation

+##### *What is keyboard navigation?*

+* Keyboard navigation allows the user to play with the simulation using the keyboard instead of mouse.
+* A pink highlight box (called a focus highlight) will indicate which object has focus as you tab around the sim.
+* Keyboard navigation can be tested on any device with a physical keyboard and in any browser.

+##### *To test:*

-To test keyboard navigation, make sure keyboard navigation functions as described in the “Keyboard Shortcuts” dialogue.
+* Make sure keyboard navigation functions as described in the “Keyboard Shortcuts” dialog.
+* Make sure focus highlights appear and move through the sim as you press the tab key.
+* When switching from the mouse to keyboard navigation, the focus highlights should begin at the first object in the sim and not where the interactive (mouse) highlight just was.
-If keyboard navigation does not seem to work on Mac Safari, it is likely that you will need to change the settings to have Full Keyboard Access.
+* If keyboard navigation does not seem to work on Mac Safari, it is likely that you will need to change the settings to have Full Keyboard Access.

-#### Screen Reader Test
+#### Screen Readers

 To test a screen reader, do the following: